Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

 \calc_figscale{50}

-If $b$ is a reducible edge but $a$ and $d$ share several neighbors, then there is an extreme common neighbor $y$ with the property that the cycle $a,b,c,d,y$ encloses all the common neighbors of~$a$ and $d$.
-In this case we perform an ear reduction with center $y$, indeed, due to the mod~3 parity exactly one of the interior triangles of $ay$ and~$yd$ is black.
-Again we get a a cycle $\gamma'$ with $|\gamma'| = |\gamma|-3$ and $\partial\gamma \geq \partial\gamma' +2$.
+If $b$ is a reducible ear but $a$ and $d$ share several neighbors, then there is an extreme common neighbor $y$ with the property that the cycle $a,b,c,d,y$ encloses all the common neighbors of~$a$ and $d$.
+In this case we perform an ear reduction with center $y$ (since $a$ and $d$ have the same color in every 3-coloring, the reduced graph remains 3-colorable and its faces 2-colorable).
+The reduction again yields a cycle $\gamma'$ with $|\gamma'| = |\gamma|-3$ and $\partial\gamma \geq \partial\gamma' +2$.